anthonyhamilton360/activedirectory-deploy/README.md

 </p>
 <p>
-Login using mydomain.com\labuser tto access the remote server as a domain.
+Login using mydomain.com\labuser to access the remote server as a domain.
 </p>
 <br />